Pooja-072/Experiment-1-/diff_amplifier.md

 ### For Amplitude = 100mV :
 #### * When Vincm < 0.5V <br>
-in this case if Vincm < 0.5V the transitor enters cutoff region as there will no sufficient Vgs .<br>
+In this case if Vincm < 0.5V the transitor enters cutoff region as there will no sufficient Vgs .<br>
 #### * When Vincm = 1.31V <br>

 ![1 31Vout 100mv](https://github.com/user-attachments/assets/390387c4-6f4d-4388-9671-bc3ddb72ea44)